 The interviews from my perspective

-(Part 1 of 4 in series, The interviews from my perspective)
+This entry is part 1 of 4 in the series The interviews from my perspective

 This ongoing series of posts will contain my memories and thoughts from the interviews which I have been doing for the Movers Mindset podcast.